Have you ever mixed Nutella and soy sauce?

 Apparently, running to the local grocery store, stacking up the office with those ingredients, and tasting various combos between the two, is just an ordinary workday for the data science team at Spoonshot – one of the best startups hiring data scientists at the moment.
 The experiment used Taste Intelligence System (and a lot of trial and error) to find products that share similar compounds with Nutella’s legendary hazelnut and cocoa aroma.
 In the end, Spoonshot’s taste insights revealed new cross-promotion strategies to increase penetration in under indexing markets for their client.

 Sounds like fun, right?

-And that’s just one example of the many exciting projects you can work on in the hottest startups in 2019.
+And that’s just one example of the many exciting projects you can work on in the hottest startups.